mattmcd/mattmcd.github.io/_posts/2013-06-29-Triangular-Numbers-and-Other-Sums.markdown

 This method is the difference equation equivalent of finding the antiderivative of a function to evaluate an integral in calculus.
-['Advanced Mathematical Techniques for Scientists and Engineers'](http://www.amazon.co.uk/Advanced-Mathematical-Methods-Scientists-Engineers/dp/0387989315) by C. Bender and S. Orszag is a good reference for this technique and many other useeful tricks.
+['Advanced Mathematical Techniques for Scientists and Engineers'](http://www.amazon.co.uk/Advanced-Mathematical-Methods-Scientists-Engineers/dp/0387989315) by C. Bender and S. Orszag is a good reference for this technique and many other useful tricks.